-Employee requests will be reviewed and employee will be notified of approval/denial.
+Employee requests will be reviewed, and the employee will be notified of approval/denial.

-Intermittent Leave

-Intermittent leave and/or a reduced work schedule under this policy will be allowed only where it is necessary for the care and treatment of a serious health condition of the employee or their eligible family member.
+- 9. Intermittent Leave: Intermittent leave and/or a reduced work schedule under this policy will be allowed only where it is necessary for the care and treatment of a serious health condition of the employee or their eligible family member.
 If leave is taken on an intermittent or reduced schedule basis, it must be scheduled so it does not unduly disrupt the County's operations, and all time missed by an employee as the result of this leave or a reduced schedule will be applied against the employee's FMLA eligibility.
-The County may temporarily transfer an employee to an alternative position with equivalent pay and benefits if such position would better accommodate the intermittent or reduced schedule.

-Medical Certifications

-Where leave involves a serious health condition, Bastrop County will require the employee, or their eligible family member if applicable, to provide a medical certification from a licensed health care provider within 15 days of the leave request.
+The County may temporarily transfer an employee to an alternative position with equivalent pay and benefits if such position would better accommodate the intermittent or reduced schedule. - 10.
+Medical Certifications: Where leave involves a serious health condition, Bastrop County will require the employee, or their eligible family member if applicable, to provide medical certification from a licensed health care provider within 15 days of the leave request.
 Bastrop County reserves the right to require, at the County's expense, a second opinion.
 The health care provider giving a second opinion will be chosen by the County.
 Should the first and second opinions not agree, a third opinion may be sought.
 The health care provider used for the third opinion must be agreed upon by the employee and the County.
-The third opinion will be considered final and binding.

-Medical certification of an employee's serious health condition must include:

-- The date the condition began; - The expected duration of the condition; - Medical facts that support the identification of the serious health condition; - If the condition is a pregnancy or a chronic condition, the certification must say so; - A statement of whether the employee is currently incapacitated and how long and how often that incapacity will last; - A statement indicating that intermittent leave and/or a reduced work schedule may be required, if applicable; - An estimate of how many more treatments will be required; and - A statement that the employee is unable to perform the essential functions of their job.
+The third opinion will be considered final and binding. - a.
+Employees requesting FMLA leave for a serious health condition must sign a release form allowing a County HR representative (not the employee's supervisor) to correspond with the employee's health care provider regarding that condition. - Medical certification of an employee's serious health condition must include: - The date the condition began; - The expected duration of the condition; - Medical facts that support the identification of the serious health condition; - If the condition is a pregnancy or a chronic condition, the certification must say so; - A statement of whether the employee is currently incapacitated and how long and how often that incapacity will last; - A statement indicating that intermittent leave and/or a reduced work schedule may be required, if applicable; - An estimate of how many more treatments will be required; and

-Employees requesting FMLA leave for a serious health condition must sign a release form allowing a County HR representative (not the employee's supervisor) to correspond with the employee's health care provider regarding that condition.

-Medical certification of the serious health condition of an employee's eligible family member must include:

-- The date the condition began; - The expected duration of the condition; - Medical facts that support the identification of the serious health condition; - If the condition is a pregnancy or a chronic condition, the certification must say so; - A statement indicating that intermittent leave and/or a reduced work schedule may be required, if applicable; - An estimate of how many more treatments will be required; and - A statement that the family member requires care and assistance, and that the employee's presence would be beneficial or desirable.
+- A statement that the employee is unable to perform the essential functions of their job. - b.
+Employees requesting FMLA leave for the serious health condition of an eligible family member must provide a signed release form allowing a County HR representative (not the employee's supervisor) to correspond with the family member's health care provider regarding that condition. - Medical certification of the serious health condition of an employee's eligible family member must include: - The date the condition began; - The expected duration of the condition; - Medical facts that support the identification of the serious health condition; - If the condition is a pregnancy or a chronic condition, the certification must say so; - A statement indicating that intermittent leave and/or a reduced work schedule may be required, if applicable; - An estimate of how many more treatments will be required; and - A statement that the family member requires care and assistance, and that the employee's presence would be beneficial or desirable.